 This bar doesn't support HDMI so it won't be able to do video passthrough.

 The Bose TV Speaker's interface is extremely simple.
 There's a light that turns on when you're connected to your TV via HDMI ARC or Optical as well as a light to show when you're connected via Bluetooth.
 The light blinks when you adjust the volume or when you're on mute.
 The light also turns green when you have the dialogue enhancement feature on.

-The Bose TV Speaker and the Sonos Beam are two differently performing soundbars.
+The Sonos Beam is a better soundbar than the Bose TV Speaker.
 The Sonos is a 3.0 setup with a better surround performance.
 It comes with more sound enhancement features, it can also get loud enough for a large room, and you can stream music wirelessly to it using Wi-Fi or Apple AirPlay.
 It also has a companion app that can control all the bar's features.
-However, the Bose is a 2.0 setup that supports more audio formats via its dedicated HDMI ARC port, and you can use Bluetooth to play audio from your phone.
+However, the Bose is a 2.0 setup that lets you use Bluetooth to play audio from your phone.
 The Bose also has an auto-off power-saving feature.

 The Sony HT-X8500 is a 2.1 setup that's better for movies than the 2.0 setup Bose TV Speaker.
 Even though it doesn't get much louder than the Bose, the Sony has significantly better stereo dynamics.
 Its surround performance is better and it supports Atmos, which is great if you watch a lot of movies.
 The Sony also has EQ presets, its HDMI ARC and HDMI IN ports support all common audio formats, and it supports DTS via Optical.
 It even supports eARC.
 However, the Bose feels better built, its sound profile is better balanced and neutral, and it's more compact in size overall, which some users may prefer.